lylek/json-patterns-ruby/README.md

     { "left": 4, "right": { "left": 2, "right": 5 } }

+It's also possible to create cyclic patterns by manipulating structures using assignment:

+    branch = {left: nil, right: nil}
+    tree = one_of(nil, branch)
+    branch[:left] = tree
+    branch[:right] = tree

+This pattern will work as the one declared using `cyclic` above.
+All structural sharing and cycles are preserved in the the transformation from a `Pattern` to a `Validation`.

 ### The members keyword

 You may have noticed that, whenever we use a special keyword within a hash,